 All this week on Indiewire's Project of the Day column, we'll be profiling films that have entered themselves for the Points North Pitch at the Camden International Film Festival.
 At the end of the week, we'll open up the vote for Project of the Week, the winner of which will receive accomodations and a spot on the Points North Pitch at this year's Camden International Film Festival.
-For more details on CIFF and Indiewire's Project of the Day contest, click here
+For more details on CIFF and Indiewire's Project of the Day contest, click here!
+If you're a filmmaker who hasn't yet submitted to the pitch, there's still time to submit!

 Here's your daily dose of an indie film in progress; at the end of the week, you'll have the chance to vote for your favorite.